McIDAS, ldm-mcidas, Satellite Data Ingest

-McIDAS ADDE was the first application offered by Unidata to provide remote, programmatic access to a wide variety of data that is important to the atmospheric science community.
+The Advanced Data Distribution Environment (ADDE) componet of McIDAS was the first application offered by Unidata to provide remote, programmatic access to a wide variety of data that is important to the atmospheric science community.

 McIDAS ADDE continues to evolve and provide access to increasing volumes of image and non-image data.

 - Provide cyberinfrastructure leadership in data discovery, access,

 Concepts articulated in ADDE inspired the development of THREDDS (to address the lack of rich metadata available in ADDE) and RAMADDA.
 ADDE remains one of the most used data services in the Unidata suite serving over 3 TB per month.

 - Build, support, and advocate for the diverse geoscience community